 The ground floor of the East Tower comprises residential units, indoor amenity space, and building support facilities.
 Levels 2 and above are reserved for residential occupancy, except for an indoor amenity area provided at the southeast corner of Level 2.
-The floorplate sets back at the southeast corner of Level 3 and the north side of Level 8.
-Levels 8 and above rise with a uniform planform.
+The floorplate sets back at Level 8, rising with a uniform planform.
 As the balconies serving the residential units extend less than 4 metres (m) from the façade, they do not require consideration as outdoor living areas (OLA) in this study.